Ask Krrish Contact Us

 if (!leadsToUpdate.isEmpty()) {

-update leadsToUpdate; // Single DML operation
+update leadsToUpdate; // Single DML operation — not inside the loop

 System.debug('Updated ' + leadsToUpdate.size() + ' leads.');